BarryMode/Profile/hosts/README.md

 # etc...
 ```

-## We recommend using `0.0.0.0` instead of `127.0.0.1`
+## Use `0.0.0.0` instead of `127.0.0.1` or `0`

-Traditionally most host files use `127.0.0.1`, the *loopback address*, to establish an IP connection to the local machine.

-We prefer to use `0.0.0.0`, which is defined as a non-routable meta-address used to designate an invalid, unknown, or non applicable target.
+Traditional host files use `127.0.0.1`, the *loopback address*, to establish an IP connection to the local machine.
+I prefer to use `0.0.0.0`, which is defined as a non-routable meta-address used to designate an invalid, unknown, or non applicable target.
 Using `0.0.0.0` is empirically faster, possibly because there's no wait for a timeout resolution.
 It also does not interfere with a web server that may be running on the local PC.

-## Why not use just `0` instead of `0.0.0.0`?

-We tried that.
-Using `0` doesn't work universally.
+Also, don't use `0`, because it doesn't work universally.

 ## Location of your `hosts` file